larsgehrke/atarigoserver/README.md

-# atarigoserver
+# Atari Go Server

-Full stack for the Atari Go Server (AGS)
+Full stack open source project for learning the Go game through Atari (Capture) Go.
+Frontend is based on React (JS) and Backend is based on Django (Python).